 I loved my job (a statement my father wouldn’t have dreamt of saying about his) but I was not satisfied by it.
 I felt a lot of pressure, internal and external, to be passionate about my day job and then have a smaller passion to pursue as a hobby, and somehow build that into something that can make money, and then invest the money and ‘make the money work for me’.
 All the while taking care of my skin, eating healthy, seriously considering going vegan, finding ways to reduce the carbon footprint that following my passion, or even going vegan for that matter, would inevitably create.

 Instead of being content with my cushy job, great coworkers, good friends and a mostly happy relationship with everyone important to me, I felt threatened by anyone choosing a path that deviated from mine.
-There were voices in my head listing down other paths I could have taken towards greatness and never did.
+There were voices in my head listing down other efforts I could have taken towards greatness and never did.
 I felt like a loser no matter what I did.

 The ever-growing voices of regrets paralysed me.
 Whenever I had some free time, I’d go nuts trying to prioritise what I wanted to do but I’d end up doing nothing at all.
 God forbid I spend a weekend watching television, the voice would berate me for not doing something ‘productive’ like cooking and eating healthy.
 I would hate myself for being a human and wanting to rest my mind with a chick flick after working hard all week.
 But if I did succumb to the voice and spend the time cooking, the voice would go “how’s this going to help you ace the presentation tomorrow?”
 The weekend would be over and I’d go to work and the voice would lament that my job adds nothing to the society.
 And so, the voices induced me to steadily develop anxiety throughout my twenties.